iromanovsky/irom.info/pages/contact.md

 title: Contact
 permalink: /contact/
 ---
-If you wish to contact me, please use the form below.
+If you wish to contact me, the best way is to reach out to me on [LinkedIn](https://www.linkedin.com/in/iromanovsky) and describe your query in the connection request, if we are not connected yet.

+For those who prefer not to use LinkedIn, please use the form below.

 <form id="fs-frm" name="simple-contact-form" accept-charset="utf-8" action="https://formspree.io/f/xdordkpb" method="post" markdown="0">
   <fieldset id="fs-frm-inputs">